-New Global Burden of Disease evidence underscores the importance of effectively tackling MSK disorders
+Global Burden of Disease evidence underscores the importance of effectively tackling MSK disorders

-A new study on Global Burden of Disease data for England highlights “a huge opportunity for preventive public health”, but musculoskeletal disorders remain under-prioritised compared to their enormous and growing burden.
+A study on Global Burden of Disease data for England highlights “a huge opportunity for preventive public health”, but musculoskeletal disorders remain under-prioritised compared to their enormous and growing burden.

-ARMA welcomes the new study published in The Lancet on 15 September 2015, but emphasises that more must be done to genuinely tackle MSK disorders through greater prioritisation and a more preventive approach, in line with ARMA’s Key Messages for Commissioners in England.
+ARMA welcomes the study published in The Lancet on 15 September 2015, but emphasises that more must be done to genuinely tackle MSK disorders through greater prioritisation and a more preventive approach, in line with ARMA’s Key Messages for Commissioners in England.